-The shrimp can either be peeled and deveined with the tails left on, or for more flavor, you can leave the shells on (but with veins removed).
+The shrimp can either be peeled and deveined, with or without the tails left on, or for more flavor, you can leave the peels on.

 - 1 1/2 cups long grain white rice